 - See Remnants of the Last Ice Age

-Forming a 2,000m high barrier, the Penny Ice Cap is located on Baffin Island’s Cumberland Peninsula and is 6,000km2 in size.
+Forming a 2,000m high barrier, the Penny Ice Cap is located on Baffin Island’s Cumberland Peninsula and is 6,000 kilometres squared in size.
 Scientists believe that the northwest portion of this ice cap could be a fragment of the Laurentide Ice Sheet.

 - Warm Up with a Bowl of Caribou Stew